-I have always hated the term networking.
-It just feels sleazy and always reminds me of a used car salesman.
+I used to hate the term networking.
+It just felt sleazy and always reminded me of a used car salesman.
 And gives me visions of people in stale, horribly decorated hotel conference rooms with business cards and suits.
 Definitely not what I think of when I want to build a business.
 Likewise, professional networking tips often feel forced and extremely uncomfortable.

 But what I am coming to see is that I often network without even realizing it.
-Networking is often putting a fancy name to normal, intentional conversation.
+Professional networking is often putting a fancy name to normal, intentional conversation.
 It’s taking advantage of moments in everyday life to talk about yourself and what you have to offer.
 I can do that!

 Networking is chatting with another parent in the pickup line at church.
 Networking can be chatting with the barista at the coffee shop, or the person in line behind you at the grocery store.

 Recently, my two year old and I were on a date night: chocolate milk from Starbucks (for him) and a latte (for me), along with all the toddler-directed wandering through the neighborhood and grocery store that he wanted.
 (For the record, going into the grocery store was his idea not mine.
 He loves getting go-shees.)

 Incidentally, it’s the same shop my husband gets his hair cut at, and it never occurred to me that they did kids cuts.
 I haven’t been there myself.
 You can bet that if and when we take him somewhere for a cut, I’ll go there.

 At the time, I didn’t catch her name, but I assumed that I would recognize her if we went to the barber shop.
 Sure enough, several weeks after our grocery store encounter, my husband and I took our son to the barber shop to watch Daddy get his hair cut.
 He is terrified of the clippers, so we figured watching Daddy might help ease the fear.